antonettekelly/antonettekelly.github.io/README.md

 # Kelly Mae

-Final year student of Information Systems at Multimedia Nusantara University, specializing in Data Analysis and Data Science.
+Fresh Graduate of Information Systems at Multimedia Nusantara University, specializing in Data Analysis and Data Science.

 # About Me
 Naturally curious and passionate about transforming complex data into actionable insights, I thrive on new challenges and constantly seek opportunities to expand my skills and knowledge.